Page loading ... Please wait.

 Printer Friendly Page

-poppy seeds, dried fruits and/or nuts.
-For this Rugalach recipe we are not going to make cookies.
-Instead it makes a large pan of squares which is great for large gatherings or to take to a bake sale.
-This recipe comes from Martha Stewart's Holiday Cookie Magazine and they taste wonderful, just like Rugalach should, only much less work.
+Rugelach (also spelled Rugalach or Ruglach) is normally a crescent-shaped, bite-sized East European cookie made with a cream cheese flavored dough and filled with ground chocolate, jam, poppy seeds, dried fruits and/or nuts.
+For this Rugelach recipe, however, we are not going to make cookies.
+Instead we are making a large pan of Rugelach Bars which is easier to make and is great for large gatherings or to take to a bake sale.

-Rugalach dough is different from a regular dough in that it contains cream cheese which adds a nice tanginess and also makes it very easy to work with.
-Once the dough is made it is divided in half, chilled, and then rolled into two rectangles.
-One rectangle is placed in your pan and then the filling is layered over the dough.
+Rugelach dough is different from other types of pastry in that it contains cream cheese which adds a nice tanginess and makes it very easy to work with.
+Once the pastry is made it is divided in half, chilled, and then rolled into two rectangles.
+One rectangle is put on the bottom of your pan and then the filling is evenly spread over the pastry.
 The filling contains ground chocolate, nuts (pecans or walnuts), chopped dried apricots, orange zest, and a hint of ground cinnamon.
-Once the filling is placed in the pan, we then place the second rectangle of dough on top of the filling.
-When these gems come out of the oven, you have a buttery crisp pastry enclosing a delicious filling.
-Rugalach has always been a popular holiday treat but you will not want to limit these bars to only once a year.
+If you do not like apricots, you could use raisins, dried cherries, or even dried cranberries.
+Once the filling is placed in the pan, we then place the second rectangle of pastry on top of the filling.
+Brush the top of the pastry with an egg wash and some sugar and when these gems come out of the oven, you have a buttery crisp pastry enclosing a delicious filling.

 Cream Cheese Dough: Place the cold butter and cream cheese in the bowl of your electric mixer.
 Mix on low speed until the cream cheese is broken down but the butter is still chunky.
 Add the flour and salt and, on low speed, beat until crumbly and just beginning to hold together.
 (There should still be some small pieces of butter visible in the dough.)
 Divide the dough into two equal pieces.
 Flatten each piece of dough into a rectangle and wrap in plastic.
 Chill in the refrigerator several hours or overnight.